With the Final Four this weekend, March Madness has official hit fever pitch!

 The best part is that everyone, kids and grownups alike can participate.
 Over the years, watching the tournament on TV has become a family affair, with fans of all ages competing to pick the winningest teams.
 Of course, the most fun of all, is turning off the TV after the game and heading to the driveway or a local court to try recreating a favorite play.

-With basketball exhibitions happening throughout the month, excitement builds in towns where the NCAA games are played.
-But for families, there’s plenty of fun to be had right at home.
 Whether you all lace up your kicks together and go out to practice your jump shots or just stay in and play Guess the Mascot, March Madness can be great for family bonding and fitness.
 Here are our tips for getting in on the action:

 Be active viewers: That’s Shelisa Welde’s advice for getting kids hooked on basketball.
 She’s found the NCAA’s Sweet 16 phase a more kid-friendly entry point for younger tykes, but says that once they’re hooked they have no trouble keeping up with family debates on everything from “basketball rules, abbreviations/initials, college, and sportsmanship.”
 She and her husband even wear whistles around their necks to signal impromptu drills: “Yes, we allow dribbling in the house, I suspect all great basketball players’ parents did.”